charlesfries/ember-simple-bootstrap/README.md

 ember-simple-bootstrap
 ==============================================================================

-This addon aims to be a carbon copy representation of the absolute latest Bootstrap features and components.
+This addon aims to be a near carbon copy representation of the latest Bootstrap features and components, using Ember components and modifiers.

 This addon is only compatible with Boostrap 5+.